-The global eCommerce sales were about $5.2 trillion US dollars worldwide in 2021.
-The number is anticipated to grow at 56% and reach $8.1 trillion in 2026, as per Statista.
+The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025.
+The number is anticipated to reach $7.88 trillion in 2027.

 The above statistics indicate that this is the best time to join the eCommerce bandwagon.
-If you have decided to start an online store, one of the most challenging things is to determine an eCommerce platform.
-Out of all, WooCommerce and Shopify are very popular.
+If you have decided to start an online store, one of the most challenging things is choosing the right eCommerce platform.
+Among all options, WooCommerce and Shopify are particularly popular.

 So, should you build your online store on WooCommerce or Shopify?
 You might have questions like, Is WooCommerce better than Shopify?, or Is it better to go with Shopify over WooCommerce?
-It is really challenging to choose between both.
+It is really challenging to choose between the two.

 Every platform has its own benefits & drawbacks.
 Therefore, you need to choose a platform that satisfies your business needs.